sumusiriwardana/sumusiriwardana/README.md

 # Hi 👋 , I'm Sumudu

-### I'm a Project Manager, Developer Advocate, and a newbie Web Developer 😊
+### I'm a Project Manager, and a newbie Web Developer 😊

 - 🌱 I’m currently learning HTML, CSS, and JavaScript
 - 👯 I’m always ready to collaborate with other learners